sal55/langs/pcl/readme.md

 ## 'PCL' Intermediate Language

 This is my attempt at creating a standalone, intermediate language for a compiler backend.
 It's a sort of tiny version of LLVM.
 There are a few other similar products around, but for various reasons they are not practical for me.
-(Also, I like to create 100% of my tools.)
+(Also, I like to create 100% of my tools and in my language.)

-The quality is not good enough for others to use (and the support is not practical).
+The quality is not good enough for others to use (and the support needed is not practical).
 So it's just being presented here as another example of what such a product can look like.
+People are welcome to take away anything that sounds useful.

 In the description here, PC.EXE is the self-contained program that turns PCL source files into EXE files depending on option; and MM.EXE is the compiler for my system language incorporates most of what's in PC.EXE.
 AA.exe is a standalone assembler/linker that can process any ASM outputs (not normally needed).